yuxuanzhuang/batter/README.rst

 It adds first-class support for **absolute binding free energy (ABFE)** of membrane proteins and **absolute solvation free energy (ASFE)**, with an AMBER + sdg + express pipeline to the original ``BAT.py`` package.

+ABFE runs in ``batter`` follow a single-leg design that applies λ-dependent Boresch restraints, uses the simultaneous decoupling/recoupling (SDR) protocol with both the interacting and dummy ligands present in the system, and employs softcore electrostatics/van der Waals potentials to maintain smooth turn-on/turn-off behaviour.

 .. note::
    The API is stabilizing.
 Some modules are still under active development, but the overall structure is in place.